DroidProger/ShadowSocksKeyParser/README.md

   "sslocal.service"
 ],
 ```
-Parameter block for restarting shadowsocks.
+Block of parameters for restarting shadowsocks.
 If shadowsocks is not running as a service, this section may look like this.
 ```
 "sspath":"/bin/shadowsocks/sslocal",
     "ssrestartcommand":[